In this post, we’ll review strategies for treating stuttering in the adult population. We refer to a person who stutters as PWS.

 14. Pacing

 - Write out target words or phrases for your patient.
-Place a dot under each syllable.
+Place a dot under each syllable

-- Continue the pace of one dot per syllable.
+- Continue the pace of one dot per syllable

-- Gradually move on to phase completions then sentences.
+- Gradually move on to phase completions then sentences

 Resources

-16. Avoidance Reduction Therapy (ARTS®)
+16. Avoidance Reduction Therapy for Stuttering (ARTS®)

-The goal and process of ARTS therapy are to systematically reduce this fear and avoidance.
+ARTS systematically reduces this fear and avoidance.

 17. Support Groups & Community

 Support groups and communities can offer PWS much-needed emotional and practical support.
-The National Stuttering Association (NSA) has local chapters as well as events (online and live).

-18. Board Certification
+19. Board Certification

 To become a fluency boss, consider becoming a board-certified specialist in fluency.

-Acceptance & Commitment Therapy (ACT)
+20. Acceptance & Commitment Therapy (ACT)

-Cognitive Behavioral Therapy (CBT)
+21. Cognitive Behavioral Therapy (CBT)

-20. Mindfulness
+22. Mindfulness

-As mentioned above, mindfulness can be very helpful for PWS.
-By becoming aware of the present moment, without judgment, PWS can more readily feel what’s happening in their bodies and mind when they stutter.
+By becoming aware of the present moment without judgment, PWS can readily feel what’s happening in their bodies and minds when they stutter.

 Resources